Manilla XC Camp 2024 - it's FREE !

-If you are coming for the XC camp, and indeed any XC flying in Australia now and in the future, you will need to have a VHF Airband radio endorsement to allow you to fly through some new areas called CAR166 airport zones.
-Of course you can fly through the areas as before, but if you dont have the endorsement AND you upload the flight to a online contest etc (or are in a comp) you will get penalised as there are pilots watching who have nothing better to do and just love to send the xc flight file to the authorities.
+If you are coming for the XC Camp, or any XC flying in Australia now and in the future, you will need to have a VHF Airband radio endorsement to allow you to fly through some areas called CTAF's (small airport zones).
+Of course you can fly through the areas as before, but if you don't have the endorsement AND you upload the flight to a online contest etc (or are in a comp) you will get penalised as there are pilots watching who have nothing better to do and just love to send the xc flight track file to the authorities :-(

-These are small airports with almost no traffic, but the Civil Aviation Safety Authority (CASA) decided in its (un)wisdom to force all users to make calls on airband radios (VHF AM 118-136mHz) to improve safety and avoid mid-air collisions.
+These are small airports with almost no traffic, but the Civil Aviation Safety Authority (CASA) decided in its (un)wisdom to force all users to listen and make calls on airband radios (VHF AM 118-136mHz) to improve safety and avoid mid-air collisions.
 Previously there was no need for this as everyone just looked out for each other typical for Class G airspace around the world.
 There has been no increase in air traffic nor any evidence of mid-air collisions or close calls.
 Almost nowhere else in the world has such requirements for such small airports.
-Yes its stupid (Bureaucrats are not known for their practical thinking ability !)
+Yes its not statistically valid, but we all know bureaucrats are not known for their practical thinking ability !

 Either way we are stuck with this situation almost uniquely in the world.
 It has recently effected the HG World Champs (in Forbes) as well for example.

-In order to help out visiting pilots to Manilla I have a link to the study guide and can do the exams with you once here.
-We can then send in the the form which gets endorsed to your HGFA Visiting Pilot Membership.
+There is a study guide on the SAFA web site (documents section) so you can do the exams with you once here.
+We can then send in the form which gets endorsed to your HGFA Visiting Pilot Membership.
 This doesnt cost anything except your time to study a little - (maybe on the flight over!) and do the exam (about 30mins).
 You will learn how to make proper radio calls to other aircraft just like a Cessna or Airbus pilot.
 Once you have the VHF Airband Radio Operators Endorsement you will have it for life..and wont need to do it again.
-Then you are Ok to fly in the zones here and in other countries where it is needed (of course you need a VHF AM airband radio as well).
+Then you are Ok to fly in the zones here (and publish your flights track-log online) and in other countries where it is needed (of course you need a VHF AM airband radio as well).

 In the Manilla XC region there are some zones like this approx 60-150kms out from take off in a few directions.
 You can easily fly around them if you plan ahead, but on a cracking XC day with great wind drift its a shame to waste time to fly around them.

-ALL visiting international pilots MUST have a HGFA Visiting Pilot Membership (VPM) to fly in Australia.
-Please also dont forget to do your HGFA Visiting Pilot m/ship online before you leave home.. www.hgfa.asn.au and click on the top menu bar "overseas pilots" .
+ALL visiting international pilots MUST have a SAFA Visiting Pilot Membership (VPM) to fly in Australia.
+Please also don't forget to do your SAFA Visiting Pilot m/ship online before you leave home..
+Click Here !

 ALL pilots (Australian and International) must be members of the Manilla SkySailors club.
-It is now done ONLY online : Click Here !
+It is now done ONLY online using your valid SAFA# : Click Here !